Skip to main content

 Section 2: Key metrics with context

-This is where you include the numbers — but always with context.
-Never present a metric without explaining what it means and whether it’s good or bad.
+This is where you include the numbers with decision-relevant context.
+Explain what a material metric means and how it compares with the account target or prior period.

 Don’t do this: